 |Hispanic or Latino||47|

-Students from other countries are interested in Building/Property Maintenance, too.
+Americans aren’t the only ones with an interest in Building/Property Maintenance.
 About 2.2% of those with this major are international students.

 How Much Do Building/Property Maintenance Majors Make?